 Finally, you can sue your abuser for damages or file a complaint with the police if you think their behaviour constitutes a criminal act.

 Even if you are permitted to defend yourself without a legal professional, you should always consult an employment lawyer or a specialized organization if you need help.

 How do you know if you are a victim of psychological harassment at work?

-1. Violation of dignity and well-being
+1. Damage to dignity and well-being

 2. Repetition and severity of harassment

-3. Hostile behavior
+3. Hostile behaviour

 4. Toxic work environment